rstudio/rticles/README.md

 ### Installation

 The **rticles** package is based on [R Markdown v2](http://rmarkdown.rstudio.com), which is included in the latest [preview release of RStudio](http://www.rstudio.com/ide/download/preview).
-You should update RStudio to the preview release before using **rticles**.
+You should update RStudio to the the most recent preview release (v0.98.709 or higher) before using **rticles**.

 Note that if you are not using RStudio then you can alteratively install the standalone [rmarkdown](https://github.com/rstudio/rmarkdown) package.

-To install the package:
+To install the **rticles** package:

 ```S
 install_packages("devtools")